-ITS will continue to transition, with other executive branch agencies, to enterprise platforms provided by VITA-sponsored providers:
+ITS will continue to transition, with other executive branch agencies, to enterprise platforms provided by VITA-sponsored providers by:

-- ITS will continue upgrading to the latest versions of systems and applications while also implementing security controls to enhance information security and cyber awareness. - ITS will implement Microsoft PowerPlatforms to provide cloud computing and process automation. - ITS also continues to assist with utilizing applications such as Power BI, Pentana, Caliber, and Power DMS that improve the agency's project management, reporting, and business analytics.
+- Continuously upgrading to the latest systems and applications, ensuring that we remain at the forefront of technological advancements and can effectively support the agency's operations. - Implementing and revising security controls to enhance information security and cyber awareness, ensuring data safety. - Implementing the Microsoft Power Platform to provide cloud computing and process automation. - Enhancing agency business by providing applications such as Power BI, Pentana, Caliber, and Power DMS to improve the agency's project management, reporting, and business analytics.